-When this option is enabled, a sound plays when an error or warning message is displayed.
+If this option is enabled, BasicMaker emits a beep for error or warning messages.

 Use system file dialogs

 This option controls the type of dialog boxes that appear when commands to open and save files are issued.
 If it is disabled, then BasicMaker's own file dialog will be displayed.
 If it is enabled, then the standard file dialog provided by your operating system will be displayed.